Aliases for IMPDH2 Gene

 GeneCards Summary for IMPDH2 Gene

-IMPDH2 (IMP (Inosine 5'-Monophosphate) Dehydrogenase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include RNA binding and adenyl nucleotide binding.
-An important paralog of this gene is GMPR.
+IMPDH2 (Inosine Monophosphate Dehydrogenase 2) is a Protein Coding gene.
+Diseases associated with IMPDH2 include Impdh2 Enzyme Activity, Variation In and Retinitis Pigmentosa.
+Among its related pathways are Irinotecan Pathway, Pharmacokinetics and purine nucleotides de novo biosynthesis.
+Gene Ontology (GO) annotations related to this gene include RNA binding and oxidoreductase activity.
+An important paralog of this gene is IMPDH1.